Ireland, August 2002

-At Erwin's pub in Cahir, County Tipperary, I asked a young fellow if he was from the town, and he said yes.
-I said I had to admit I thought it funny that they have a publican/funeral director.
+At Erwin's pub in Cahir, County Tipp, I asked a young fellow if he was from the town, and when he said yes I had to admit I thought it funny they have a publican/funeral director.

 "You mean Condon's," he said.
 The guy told me, in a straight tone, that they don't do the actual undertaking work at the adjacent shop any more, that they've moved that operation to a newer place outside of town and as he was telling me, he started to smile, betraying the fact he knew it was funny.

 "And," he said, "they're farmers."
 I didn't know whether or not that was a derisive comment, so I just said "huh?" c He said "They're farmers, too they have a large farm out in the country."